Grant Resource Studio helps charities, CICs and community organisations build the Funding Knowledge Base that makes AI useful for grants.

 Inconsistent Quality

-Grant writing becomes difficult when the knowledge behind it is scattered.
+Grant writing becomes difficult when the knowledge behind it is scattered, incomplete or hard to reuse.

 The Cost